 American Psychological Association estimates that the U.S. economy loses more than $500 billion due to workplace stress and also increases the health insurance costs, impacting Small Businesses dearly.
-Managing stress is important for taking right business decisions and maintaining a good personal health.
+Managing stress is important for making the right business decisions and maintaining good personal health.

 Even I have personally gone through the whole start-up business cycle (still very much into it) and I often face the complications of managing a small business.
-After being in a fairly stable and well paying jobs for about 20 years, I quit my last job and ventured on my own.
+After being in relatively stable and well-paying jobs for about 20 years, I quit my last job and ventured on my own.
 This portal is a part of that same Small Business.
-Burning through my savings during the startup mode, then taking new initiatives/risks to further grow the business, hiring and retaining the right talent, carefully planning every financial decision, competition, extensively researching and partnering with good collection agencies to serve businesses like yours, all this takes time and exciting, but takes a personal toll.
-But self-motivation, ability to controlling the stress and reminding myself that the success takes its own sweet time has kept me going fairly good.
-Receiving complements from satisfied customers is personally the biggest stress buster for me.
+Burning through my savings during the startup mode, then taking new initiatives/risks to further grow the business, hiring and retaining the right talent; then carefully planning every financial decision, brutal competition, extensively researching and partnering with good collection agencies to serve businesses like yours, all this takes time and exciting, but takes a personal toll.
+But self-motivation, ability to controlling the stress and reminding myself that success takes its own sweet time has kept me going fairly good.
+Receivicomplimentsnts from satisfied customers is personally the biggest stress buster for me.

-Managing the stress while running the a Small Business requires positive thinking, financial planning and lifestyle changes.
+Managing the stress while running a Small Business requires positive thinking, financial planning and lifestyle changes.

 Having a bad week or complications regarding fulfillment of an order?
 These issues often push frustrations and negative thoughts in our brain.
 It happens with everyone, but it also prepares us for the tough times.

 Simply recollect those ambitious thoughts when you had started this business and all the nice changes it can bring to your life.
 We need to constantly harness the power that comes out of positive thinking.
 Maintain a healthy environment, like keeping your desk clean and organized.
 Are you surrounded by negative and lazy people, then take appropriate action?